Wheelchair Challenge Cup: History

 The Wheelchair Challenge Cup was established in 2015.
 Originally the tournament was played using a knockout format.
 Halifax defeated Medway Dragons 120–40 in the opening round of the 2015 competition and went on to win the final against Mersey Storm before completing the double by winning the league championship.
 Another double followed for Halifax in 2016 which included a 92–48 win over Leeds Rhinos in the cup final.
 Leeds had scored over 100 points their previous two rounds but faced a Halifax side who had not lost a match since June 2015.
 Halifax repeated the double again in the 2017 season with a 110–48 cup final win over Leeds that included 15 tries by Jack Brown.
 Other notable matches included a 160–0 win for Leeds over Argonauts in the opening round and the first all-Scottish match in the competition between Dundee Dragons and Glasgow Panthers in the quarter-finals.

 In 2018, a plate competition was introduced which was intended to reduce the number of one-sided fixtures being played.
 The two plate finalists qualified for the quarter-finals of the cup though the finals of both competitions were played on the same day.
 Hereford Harriers defeated North Wales Crusaders for the plate and Halifax won the cup competition for the fourth time by defeating Dundee Dragons 62–18 in the final.
-In 2019, the plate was replaced by Challenge Trophy played as a separate competition competition for teams outside of the Super League.
+In 2019, the plate was replaced by Challenge Trophy played as a separate competition for teams outside of the Super League.
 Leeds Rhinos won 74–46 against Argonauts to win the cup for the first time.

 In the draw for the 2020 cup, which contained only six teams, two were given byes to the semi-final, but following the cancellation of the 2020 competition a new format was introduced in 2021 with the teams playing in a round-robin tournament.
 The top two teams qualified for the final which was a repeat of the 2019 final with Leeds retaining the title with a 60–26 victory.
 The following year it was the top four from the round-robin stage that qualified for the semi-finals.
 French team, Catalans Dragons, made their début in the competition, but lost in the final to Leeds who claimed the cup for the third time.
 The 2023 competition saw the top two teams advance to the final.
 Catalans and Leeds were both unbeaten in the qualifiers and drew 4–4 against each other to set up a rematch in the final which Catalans won 66–20 to add the Challenge Cup to their French Championship and Coupe de France titles.